morteng/SF4/VALIDATION.md

 - Test success & failure cases
 - CSRF enabled in all environments
 - Include CSRF validation in all form tests
-- Use request context for form tests
+- Always use an application context for form tests
 - Use form-generated CSRF tokens in tests
 - Ensure test client maintains session state